Alexithymia: Do You Have Words For Your Feelings?

 “Sometimes loneliness makes the loudest noise.”

 Alexithymia is not recognized as a mental disorder on its own.
 It was first introduced into the lexicon of psychiatry in the year 1976 by Peter E. Sifneos, a psychiatrist and professor emeritus of psychiatry at Harvard Medical School.
-Today, there still remains a lack of information on the underlying causes and recommended therapies.
+Today, there remains a lack of information on the underlying causes and recommended therapies.

 What makes matters more difficult is the inability of the alexithymic to ‘tell their stories.’
 You may act out (through anger, self-harm, and even suicide attempts) without being able to offer any explanation for your actions.
 In the absence of a first-hand account of what happened, diagnosis becomes difficult.